mdsrqbl/omnihuman/README.md

 This project is licensed under Apache License 2.0 - see the [LICENSE](https://github.com/mdsrqbl/omnihuman/blob/main/LICENSE) file for details.

 You are permitted to use the library & models, create modified versions, or incorporate pieces of the code into your own work.
 Your product or research, whether commercial or non-commercial, must provide appropriate credit to the original author(s) by citing this repository & research papers.
+And although it follows common sense, you can not steal namespace and must put in the effort to give your work an original name.

 Stay tuned for research papers!